nehalsoni23/Kidnapped-Vehicle-Project/README.md

 #### Submission
 All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
 You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)

+### Attributions ###

+I would like to thank Udacity project team for giving walkthrough of the work to be done in project through youtube video.
+It was very useful to get started with project and also provided useful code snippets on top of the starter code.

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.